kellymclaughlin/yars/README.md

 -----------

-Yeref provides a means to use the high performance Erlang webserver Yaws (yaws.hyber.org) to serve rack applications.
+Yeref provides a means to use the high performance Erlang webserver [Yaws](http://yaws.hyber.org) to serve rack applications.
 The main goals of this project are performance and simplicity.
 Yeref strives to be simple to install, configure, and use so developers can spend more time writing applications.